This thread was archived. Please ask a new question if you need help.

 Could you try disabling Firefox's pop-up blocker and see whether that makes any difference?
 See: Pop-up blocker settings, exceptions and troubleshooting.

 You might also try Firefox's Safe Mode.
 That's a standard diagnostic tool to bypass interference by extensions (and some custom settings).
-More info: Troubleshoot Firefox issues using Safe Mode.
+More info: Diagnose Firefox issues using Troubleshoot Mode.

 You can restart Firefox in Safe Mode using